Assistantships

 • Students must be enrolled in 6 credits (fall and spring terms) to hold an assistantship.
 Continuing Enrollment Credits do not count toward the 6 credit requirement.
 Students in their last semester may receive a waiver for this requirement.
 Summer enrollment is not required to hold an assistantship.
 However, a student enrolled in fewer than 3 credits during the summer term will be subject to FICA.

-Half-time GAs will be expected to work up to a maximum of 20 hours per week, dependent upon departmental requirements.
-Quarter-time GAs are expected to work up to 10 hours per week.
-For many GAs the workload will be relatively uniform throughout the semester, but for others, the load will be uneven due to the nature of the duties.
+Appointments may be half-time or quarter-time.
+For many assistantship appointments, the workload will be relatively uniform throughout the semester, but for others, the load will be uneven due to the nature of the duties and these amounts are averages.

 Appointments of Graduate Assistants

-Formal appointment of all GAs is by virtue of a university contract issued by employing department or college.
+All GA appointments are initiated by the department.
+All appointments will indicate the person to whom the student is responsible for the performance of the GA duties.
+Formal appointment of all GAs is by virtue of a university contract issued by the employing department or college.
 The student must sign to accept their contract.
 Students must have accepted the appointment in order for the paperwork to be further processed by the School of Graduate Studies and forwarded to Payroll.

 • All GTA, GRA and GSA appointment forms must be received by the School of Graduate Studies at least two weeks prior to the start of the appointment to ensure enough processing time.
 Students may not start their appointments until Human Resources has completed the final approval.